Edventure AI Onboarding Kit

 npm run dev

-The starter’s Flue dev server runs on port 3583 inside the container, mapped to http://localhost:3584 on your machine (VS Code may also offer to forward it from the Ports panel).
-Open it, keep or edit the prompt, click Run agent.
-The agent calls render_latex; the image appears in a few seconds.
-Watch the terminal — Flue streams the agent’s tool calls there.
+The workspace already has your OLLAMA_API_KEY in its environment, so the agent just works.
+The dev server listens on port 3583 inside the container (published on the server as 3584) — open it from VS Code’s Ports panel, which forwards it for you.
+Keep or edit the prompt, click Run agent: the agent calls render_latex and the image appears in a few seconds.
+Watch the terminal — Flue streams the tool calls there.

-If the agent replies in prose instead of calling the tool, switch FLUE_MODEL in .env to a stronger tool-capable cloud model (gpt-oss / qwen3 / glm).
+If the agent replies in prose instead of calling the tool, set FLUE_MODEL (in the project’s .env) to a stronger tool-capable cloud model (gpt-oss / qwen3 / glm).

 4. Build toward the architecture